stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 Corresponding Makefiles are provided.

 ### Readonly Verification
-This library makes sure that kernel arguments that are declared as read-only (in metadata) are not modified.
+This library makes sure that kernel arguments that are declared as read-only (in the kernel metadata) are not modified.
 The compiler should make sure that a variable declared with ``intent(in)`` is not explicitly overwritten, but a memory overwrite because of an out-of-bound access to a different array is always possible.
+This library will catch this kind of memory overwrite.
 To import the transformation use:

 ```python
     from psyclone.psyir.transformations import ReadOnlyVerifyTrans
 ```

-Then create a transformation script based on ``transform_all.py`` script to instrument your application.
-If you run this script, nothing seems to happen.
+Then create a transformation script based on ``readonly_all_transform.py`` script to instrument your application.
+Modify ``Makefile.readonly_all`` to use your transformation script (using the ``-s`` flag).
+Do a

+    make clean

+to make sure PSyclone will get invoked again, and recompile your application using

+    make -f makefile.readonly_all

+If you run the created binary, nothing seems to happen.
 To see that the verification is actually working, set the environment variable ``PSYDATA_VERBOSE`` to either 1 or 2 - the latter will provide more output including each variable that is checked: